Welcome to the Kingsmead School Science Learning Team.

 Students are likely to be engaged by the aspects of the course that they can relate to their everyday life, such as the efficiency of electrical appliances and braking distances; as well as larger concepts like nuclear fission and fusion and evidence of the Big Bang.

 It is suitable for students of all abilities, whether or not they want to carry on studying Physics.
-It is excellent preparation for AS and A2 Physics.
+If the course has been studied to a higher level it is excellent preparation for A level Physics.

-It is suitable for students of all abilities and helps students to understand theoretical concepts alongside developing practical Science skills.
+Combined Science is available for students of all abilities and helps students to understand theoretical concepts alongside developing their practical Science skills.

-The course serves as a foundation for further progress in science and is suitable preparation for science at AS and A2 level to ensure that learners can progress from KS4.
+The course serves as a foundation for further progress in Science and is suitable preparation for Science subjects at A level if it is studied to the higher level.

 Entry Level and Core Science GCSE

-The students who would find GCSEs in Science more difficult to access will be encouraged to follow an Entry Level qualification and a GCSE qualification.
-In the Entry Level course students will study two components from Biology, Chemistry and Physics which match closely to content in the AQA GCSE Core Science.
+The students who would find GCSEs in Science difficult to access will be encouraged to first complete an Entry Level Science qualification followed by GCSE combined Science.
+In the Entry Level course students will study two components from Biology, Chemistry and Physics which match closely to content in the AQA GCSE Combined Science modules.
 The same set of skills and knowledge are assessed but with lower demands.

-Following the Entry Level course the students will complete GCSE Core Science during the second half of Y10 and Y11.
+Following the Entry Level course the students will complete Foundation GCSE Combined Science during the second half of Y10 and throughout Y11.

-This route is not a suitable preparation for students wishing to go on to AS and A2 levels in the Science subjects.
-However, they are good preparation for vocational courses.
+This route is not a suitable preparation for students wishing to go on to A levels in the Science subjects.
+However, it is good preparation for vocational courses post 16.